ISO 45001 is the new international standard for Occupational Health and Safety Management Systems (OHSMS).

 Who are ISO 45001’s Intended Users?

-the standard applies to all organisations; any organisation which has employees working on its behalf, who may be affected by day-to-day business operations, is required to use a systematic approach in managing workplace health and safety.
+The ISO 45001 certificate programme applies to all organisations.
+That is any organisation which has employees working on its behalf, who may be affected by day-to-day business operations, and will be required to use a systematic approach in managing workplace health and safety.

 Even though the International Standard requires organisations to address and control OH&S risks, it also forces them to employ a risk-based approach when it comes to the OH&S management system.
-This helps ensure that it is not only effectively implemented but also improved dynamically to meet an organisation’s operational “context”.
+This helps ensure that it is not only effectively implemented but also improved dynamically to meet an organisation’s operational health & safety needs.

 This risk-based method can be seamlessly integrated with an organisation’s other day-to-day business risks and therefore, allows for the integration of ISO 45001 with an organisation’s overall management systems or those to ISO 9001 or 14001.

 How ISO 45001 certification can benefit your Business?

 Implementation of the standard will help businesses to significantly improve their OH&S performance in the following ways:

 - Properly develop as well as implement policy and objectives pertaining to the OH&S management system.